-Deana Waintraub wrapped up her first season on the Golden Gopher coaching staff in 2012-13.
+Deana Waintraub Stafford will enter her third year with the Golden Gophers in 2014.
 While she works primarily with the goalkeepers, Waintraub is involved in multiple areas of the program.

 During her debut tenure, Waintraub helped coach senior goalkeeper Cat Parkhill finish her career as Minnesota's leader in goalkeeper minutes with 7,648:25 and to sit second on the school's leaderboard with 1.00 GAA, 46 wins, and 26.2 career shutouts, and rank third with 273 total saves.